appronto/multifactor-authentication/README.md

 Scenarios to cover:

+- Default login via login.html for accounts with MFA disabled.
 - Default login via widgets for accounts with MFA disabled.
 - Default login for webservice and REST accounts.
 - Login by default widgets but extended with ability to enter MFA code with MFA enabled.
 - Native mobile login
-- Datadog CloudSIEM support (see constant and [https://docs.datadoghq.com/logs/guide/best-practices-for-log-management/](https://docs.datadoghq.com/logs/guide/best-practices-for-log-management/))

 ## Configuration